Author: Dr. Jean-Paul Rodrigue

 - Improvements in transport efficiency incited an expanded territorial range to value chains, which has expanded the range of procurement and market options.

-The outcomes have been an improved velocity of freight, a decrease of the friction of distance, and a spatial division of production.
+The outcomes have been an improved velocity of freight, a decrease in the friction of distance, and a spatial division of production.
 This process is strongly embedded with the capacity and efficiency of international and regional transportation systems.
 The production stages of a good occur at multiple locations in a complex web of relations and flow along supply chains.
 Consequently, the geography of value chains is integrated into the geography of transport systems.
 Among the main sectors of integration between transportation and value chains are:

 - Energy.
 Include the transport of fuels (oil, coal, natural gas, etc.) from where they are extracted to where they are transformed and finally consumed (see, for instance, International oil transportation).
 They are linked to massive flows of bulk raw materials supported by railways, maritime shipping, and pipelines.
 Energy value chains tend to be massive, stable, and consistent since a constant supply of energy is required with some seasonal variations.